 The search rankings data illustrates where the website (or GMB listing) of a business ranks for the top five most relevant keywords for the business category.

-The report shows rankings on the three largest search engines (Google, Yahoo! and Bing) along with their more localized equivalents (Google Local, Yahoo!
-Local, Bing Local).
+The report shows rankings on the three largest search engines (Google and Bing) along with their more localized equivalents (Google Local and Bing Local).

 Local Business Listings